The most important things cannot be measured. The issues that are most important, long term, cannot be measured in

 Cumulative Flow Diagram

-The Cumulative Flow Diagram (CFD) is made up of a series of lines or areas that show the amount of work in different steps progressively in a Value Stream.
-For example, the typical steps of the Program Kanban are:
+The Cumulative Flow Diagram (CFD) is made up of a series of lines or areas that show the amount of work in different Kanban states.
+For example, the typical steps of the program Kanban are:

 - Validating on staging